Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.15 Prismatic Spray implemented with VFX that adjusts their play rates (speed) so that 7 different effects all take the same amount of time to complete.

+22.11.26 Rod of the Pact Keeper revised to grant additional pact spell slot and do some other checks.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)